-Before there was The Da Vinci Code, the was Dan Brown’s Angels & Demons.
-Here, too, the novelist took on the “facts” of Western history – this time “exposing” the secret history of the Vatican, the Illuminati, the suppression of Galileo’s most secret manuscripts, and much more.
+Before there was The Da Vinci Code, there was Dan Brown's Angels & Demons.
+Here, too, the novelist took on the "facts" of Western history – this time "exposing" the secret history of the Vatican, the Illuminati, the suppression of Galileo's most secret manuscripts, and much more.
 And it, too, left readers wondering what to make of it all.

 “Our contributors have provided thought-provocations that allow Dan Brown readers the keys to understanding the mysteries behind the novel,” says Dan Burstein, co-editor of INSIDE ANGELS & DEMONS.
 “Our experts offer insights into the question most often asked by readers of the novel: ‘what is fact, and what is fiction?’”

 Dan Brown’s thriller Angels & Demons is a fictional murder mystery set against the backdrop of the death of a fictional pope, and the secretive conclave process that has been used for centuries to select a new pope.
 It also takes on the age-old question of whether religion and science can inform each other or must stay forever as two competing realms.
 Published three years before The Da Vinci Code, Angels & Demons, is a kind of “prequel” to The Da Vinci Code and includes many of the same themes, issues, symbols, and mysteries from the history of Christianity.